 This Dutch drama series is called after an agro-industrial factory, the main employer in a rural part of the Netherlands, and the interlocking private and professional lives of people and ...
 See full summary »

-Stephan Derrick is "Oberinspektor" at the Munich police.
-Together with his assistant Harry Klein he has to solve murder cases.
-This series is more based on psychological methods to find out who was the murderer, than on action scenes and car chases.
+Stephan Derrick is a chief inspector with the Munich police.
+Along with his assistant Harry Klein, he has to solve murder cases.
+This show is based more on psychological methods to find out who the murderer was than on action scenes or car chases.
 Derrick prefers to talk to people and learn more about their personalities.
-Therefor the telephone is a very important instrument to him.
+The phone is therefore a very important instrument to him.
 Written by